ellingsvee/JutulGPT/README.md

 # In Julia
 julia> import Pkg; Pkg.instantiate()
 ```
-This will install all the necessary packages listed in the `Manifest.toml` the first time you invoke the agent.
+This will install all the necessary packages listed in the `Project.toml` the first time you invoke the agent.

 ### Step 3: Test it!